chrisNvalmas/google-calendar/google-calendar/README.md

   - Daily events monday-friday
   - Weekly events that occur multiple times a week (every tuesday and thursday weekly)
   - Handle last x day of the month events
-    - Currently weekly events are handed by showing x day in y week of month